mpsilfve/gradation/LSTM_hidden_states/README.md

 ### 256 (highest activation for t gradation, also high activation for k and t)

 Almost looks like the activation might be positive when we have weak -> strong alternation as in tarjotin -> tarjottimen and negative when we've got strong -> weak alternation as in monumentti -> monumentin.
+This is more clearly visible for "tiedote", "ranne" and "vaikute"

 Gradation            | No gradation :-------------------------:|:-------------------------: